civboot/fngi/fngi.md

 There are definitely a few areas of complexity in fngi that are not in forth
 though:

-- The virtual machine model definitely adds a bit of complexity, and the range of operations supported by the virtual machine (locals, global offset, security, etc) adds some complexity.
-However, it (in theory) reduces the binary size and allows easier portability.
-Really one just needs to port spor and fngi comes along for the ride!
+* The virtual machine model definitely adds a bit of complexity, and the range of operations supported by the virtual machine (locals, security, etc) adds some complexity.
-- Support of the locals stack requires an extra stack, but also reduces the needed size of the working (data) stack.
+* Support of a range of dictionary types, like constant, var, dict, etc adds at most a byte (of metadata) plus a pointer for each function.
-- Support of a range of dictionary types, like constant, syn, pre, etc adds at most a byte (of metadata) plus a pointer for each function.
+* Type support adds some data overhead, but not really very much.